lshash/Gram_Potter/README.md

 Ctl+c to break command line if you must.

-if successful, create content folder in same path. enjoy
+if successful, it will create content folder in same path. enjoy

 ## requirements: